sushma110396/kueue/benchmark/node-feasibility/README.md

-# Node Capacity Feasibility Benchmark
+# Node Capacity-Aware Admission Benchmark

 ## Objective

 Evaluate the impact of introducing node capacity-aware admission into Kueue's scheduler.
 Before reserving ClusterQueue quota, the scheduler determines whether a workload can fit on at least one node based on allocatable CPU and memory, preventing infeasible workloads from consuming admission resources.

 ---

 ## Test Environment